 NFP reports are known to induce volatility in the financial markets, as well as set the tone for price movements each month.
 So, it is in your interest as a trader to know how to read the NFP report and have a reliable NFP trading strategy.
 How do you trade the NFP (non-Farm Payrolls) numbers)?

-The Non-Farm Payrolls (NFP for short) is a report released every month by the US Department of Labor, which presents the number of new jobs created during the previous month, in all non-agricultural businesses, within the United States.
+The NFP (Non-Farm Payrolls) trading strategy is based on the report released every month by the US Department of Labor, which presents the number of new jobs created during the previous month, in all non-agricultural businesses, within the United States.
 Published every first Friday of each month, at 8.30 am Eastern time, the report primarily discloses the increase or decrease in jobs in the United States compared to the preceding month.
 It is an essential indicator of the current state of the US economy.

-In this post, we take a look at the Non-Farm Payroll Report.
+In this post, we take a look at the Non-Farm Payroll Report trading strategy.
 At the end of the article, we provide a backtest of the strategy.

 What is NFP?